nkinnan/esphome-pace-bms/README.md

 A note on logging
 -
 While initially setting up this component, I'd strongly recommend setting log level to VERY_VERBOSE.
 You can reduce that back to INFO or higher once you confirm everything is working.
 If you want to submit logs on an issue report, please gather them with log level VERY_VERBOSE as that will include the actual strings sent to/from the BMS over the UART.
+You might want to remove many/most of the sensors when running at the VERY_VERBOSE level however, as a sensors publishing new values generates a **lot** of log output, and it's mainly the component lots that are important, not the sensor logs.

 ```yaml
 logger: